Patterns and Tracks

 Let $M=|K|$ be a $3$-manifold, where $K$ is a finite $3$-complex.
 Let $H^1(K,\Z_2)=0$ so that tracks in $K^2$ separate.
 In this situation any pattern $P$ in $K^2$ will determine a finite tree $D_P$ in which the edge set is the set of tracks and the vertex set is set of components of $K^2 - P$.
 In the situation when the patterned surface corresponding to $P$ is a maximal set of normal $2$-spheres, it is proved in \cite {[T94]} that a vertex of $D_P$ of degree (valency) greater than one corresponds to a component which is a punctured $3$-ball.
 In fact a slightly stronger result is true. \begin {theo} Let $P$ be a pattern in $K^2$, in which no two tracks are parallel, for which the patterned surface corresponding to $P$ is a maximal set of $2$-spheres, then in the tree $D_P$ every vertex has degree one, two or three.
 Each vertex of degree two or three is a component of $K^2 - P$ that is a punctured $3$-ball.
 The same is true if the $2$-spheres are restricted to normal spheres. \end {theo} \begin {proof} Part of the previous proof works with some adjustments.

 Let $V$ be the closure of a component of $K^2-P$ corresponding to a vertex of $D_P$ of degree at least two.
-The following argument from \cite {[T94]} shows that there will be a $1$-simplex of $K$, intersecting two distinct tracks $s,t$ of $P$ in the boundary of $V$ at adjacent points $a,b$ on the $1$-simplex $\gamma $ where $a\in s\cap \gamma, b\in t\cap\gamma$.
+An argument from \cite {[T94]} shows that there will be a $1$-simplex of $K$, intersecting two distinct tracks $s,t$ of $P$ in the boundary of $V$ at adjacent points $a,b$ on the $1$-simplex $\gamma $ where $a\in s\cap \gamma, b\in t\cap\gamma$.
 Suppose this does not happen.
-Remove a small open neighbourhood of all intersections of $V$ with the $1$-skeleton.
-All segments join points in the same track and so the new space $V'$ will still have more than one boundary component.
-Then if we cut $V$ up along the faces of every $2$-simplex that it intersects, we will be cutting along discs, where each disc in contained in the interior of a $2$-simplex, and its boundary circle will be contained in one boundary $2$-sphere of $V'$.
+Then if we cut $V$ up along the faces of every $2$-simplex that it intersects (or perhaps more precisely removing a small open neighbourhood of those faces ) we will be cutting along discs, where each disc is a shaded region in Figure 7.
+We end up with $3$-balls that are the components of intersection of $V$ with a particular $3$-simplex.
+We are assuming that adjacent points of intersection of $V$ with the $1$-skeleton belong to the same track.
 Cutting along such discs will disconnect $V'$, but there will be a component with more than one boundary component.
-Cutting along the boundary of all the $3$-simplexes yields $3$-balls with connected boundary $2$-spheres, which is a contradiction.
+Cutting along the boundary of all the $3$-simplexes yields $3$-balls with connected boundary $2$-spheres, each intersecting at most one track.
+This is a contradiction.

+Assume then that $a,b$ are as above in different tracks $s,t$.
 There will now be a $2$-sphere $S$ which is the union of the patterned surface corresponding to $s$ with a small neighbourhood of $a$ removed and the patterned surface corresponding to $t$ with small neighbourhoods of $b$ removed together with a tube joining the boundary circles.
 The $2$-sphere $S$ will usually not be a patterned $2$-sphere, but it will become one by removing returning arcs, as described above.
 It you have a surface in general position in a $3$-manifold, then one can get a patterned surface by removing any simple closed curves in $2$-simplexes and all returning arcs, unless the whole manifold is obtained.